raddevon/wake-on-http/readme.md

 ### Reverse Proxy Configuration

-When configuring a reverse proxy, it is convenient to configure a wildcard host for the Wake-on-HTTP configuration if you will have multiple services proxied through Wake-on-HTTP.
+When configuring a reverse proxy, it is convenient to configure a wildcard host for the Wake on HTTP configuration if you will have multiple services proxied through it.
 This also makes it very easy to add services without touching your reverse proxy configuration.

 Your use case may not work with this model though, so you can also configure individual hosts.
+I'll demonstrate both in a few popular HTTP servers.

 #### Caddy
 ##### Wildcard Host (`*.wake.mydomain.com`)